dg1234uk/garmin-fpl-to-skydemon/README.md

 # Garmin Flight Plan to SkyDemon

-This repository contains three Node.js tools for flight plan conversion:
+This repository contains four Node.js tools for flight plan conversion:

 1. `garmin-fpl-to-skydemon-wpts.js` - Converts waypoints from Garmin FPL files (`.fpl`) into SkyDemon waypoint files (`.gpx`).
 2. `garmin-fpl-to-skydemon-fpl.js` - Transforms Garmin FPL files into SkyDemon Flight Plan files (`.flightplan`).
 3. `csv-wpts-to-skydemon-wpts.js` - Converts CSV formatted waypoints into SkyDemon waypoint files (`.gpx`).
+4. `gpx-wpts-to-garmin-fpl.js` - Converts GPX formatted waypoints into Garmin Flight Plan files (`.fpl`).

 All tools operate by reading input files from a specified directory, processing each file, and then writing the results to an output directory.